Title: The High Dragon

 Aaron looked at him but all Spencer did was smile.
 The dragon had never talked about wanting to be in human form inside Quantico.
-Aaron though turned his focus away from Spencer and started to talk about the newest member of the team.
-He was waiting for a blow up from the team and Morgan delivered.
+Aaron though turned his focus away from Spencer and started to speak of the newest member of the team.
+He was waiting for a blow up from the team, and Morgan delivered.

 “Are you sure that was wise, Hotch?”
 Morgan asked, a little hot.

 “Alan trusts him.”

 “Alan trusted the West Coast Council,” Prentiss said.

 Aaron leaned over to prop an elbow on the table and used that hand to pinch the bridge of his nose.
 The others were talking, and he just wanted peace for a second.
 Spencer was happy, and it was trying to push away his own feelings of stress.

 “Why do you have a gun, Spence?”
 JJ asked.

 Aaron snapped his eyes open and looked at Spencer who was just sitting there smiling.
 He was leaned back in his chair with one foot resting on the other knee.
 He did indeed have a gun on his hip, a revolver.
 The badge wasn’t a visitors badge either.
 It had his picture and his name on it.